Contact Us for a Free Consultation (213) 542-0979

 • what your criminal record looks like,

-• what evidence they have against you,
+• what evidence do they have against you,

-• what they're claiming that you did, and
+• what they're claiming that you did and

 • I have to hear the details from you.